shinyhealthtools/medmodr/CONTRIBUTING.md

 - Validate implemented statistical methods
 - Report bugs and inaccuracies
 - Contribute improvements that enhance the application over time

-### Encouragement for Adopters

-If your institution, research center, or organization adopts MedModr for internal use, hosts a customized version, or develops new features for your specific needs, We strongly encourage you to submit a pull request with those improvements to this official repository.

-Even features developed for local requirements often have broader applicability.
-By contributing back, you help to:
-- Reduce duplication of effort across institutions
-- Improve the tool for underserved researchers globally
-- Ensure the long-term sustainability of open-source statistical software
-- Receive community feedback and ongoing maintenance support for your contributions

-No contribution is too small.
-Improvements developed for a specific use case frequently prove valuable to the wider research community.

 ---